File: <literary.htm> <Migrations Index> <Archeology Index> <Home> Next►

 When the Benedictine clerics arrived from the continent, they entered the thriving country of Ireland with its ancient civilization Nyland (2001).
 They also found the Gnostic Christian church already firmly established and actively spreading its Gospel.
 The level of education, the quality of the arts and the vibrant energy of life was at a far higher level in Ireland than anything the orthodox Christian monks had experienced on the continent.
 It was into this happy and caring civilization that they had been ordered to introduce their own more primitive brand of civilization and learning.
 This was an embarrassing situation because the Benedictine monks at first had far more to learn than to contribute.
 They started by establishing themselves in monasteries such as the ones in Bangor (County Down) and Clonmacnoise (County Offaly).

 Slowly they introduced the idea that this creative and energetic civilization had been brought to Ireland by "Celtic immigrants" from the mainland, some 600 or 700 years before.
 It didn't matter that these Celts had only migrated as far as southern England and had never set foot in Ireland or that the true Celtic culture on the continent was in fact quite primitive compared to that of the Irish.
 Herodotus, who had given the Celts their name "Keltoi", didn't speak highly of them because the name translates to: "Worrisome, meat-eating savages" from: .ke-el.-.to-o.i, oke-eli-ito-ohi: okela (meat) elikatu (to nourish) itoaldi (worrisome) ohil (savage).
-Julius Caesar, who was in close contact with the real Keltoi, supplied us with many Keltic names in his book "Conquest of Gaul" and not a single one of them can even remotely be considered related to Gaelic; they are all made up with the use of the Ogam formula and all can be translated with the Basque dictionary.
+Julius Caesar, who was in close contact with the real Keltoi, supplied us with many Keltic names in his book "Conquest of Gaul," and not a single one of them can even remotely be considered related to Gaelic; they are all made up with the use of the Ogam formula and all can be translated with the Basque dictionary.
 In order to develop the respect they traditionally demanded, the clerics somehow had to convince the Irish people that their North African based culture had originally been inferior to what the Celts had brought from the continent.
 In that untruth they succeeded beyond expectation because even today many Irish proudly call themselves Celts, even though there is not one shred of evidence anywhere that the Keltoi ever reached Ireland.

 IRISH LEGENDS

 The Forfeda additions to the original Ogam alphabet had helped to open the way to the creation of the new "Celtic" language as described in the Auraicept na n'Eces.
-The formerly sacred Ogam writing had already been introduced to the Irish people by the Gnostic missionaries, some 300 years earlier as a monument script, and they used it to spread the Gospel.
+The Gnostic missionaries had already introduced the formerly sacred Ogam writing to the Irish people some 300 years earlier as a monument script, and they used it to spread the Gospel.
 The later arriving monks from Rome used the script at first for the same purpose but quickly started work to replace the "iron" language with a new language.
 When after several years of linguistic work the new "Celtic" language was far enough developed to be used for literary purposes, some Benedictine monks started to record the very large store of Irish legends and popular wisdom, which had up to then been orally passed from generation to generation.
 Any knowledge about the elaborate traditions and festivities of the previous Ashera religion and culture, as well as memories of the outstanding women who had guided this civilization, the fact that this had been a peaceful, egalitarian and self sufficient society of communal solidarity, all this was eliminated to be lost forever.
 What remained of the ancient Irish treasure trove of memorized myths and legends, practical knowledge and religious wisdom was sifted, scrubbed, mutilated, rewritten and finally translated into the new fabricated "Celtic" language and the final product was then collectively named "Celtic legends".
 Conflict and glorification of war was introduced (on paper) as part of the Irish heritage, a civilization which had neither weapons of destruction nor defensive structures.
 A few names of remarkable women survived, such as Queen Medb and Derdriu, but they became portrayed in a negative and abusive light.
 Male prowess in contest, defending helpless maidens in distress, berating "unfaithful" wives, tales about ugly witches, anything that helped to put women in subordinate or despicable positions, it all made good grist for the monks' literary mill.
 Irish mythology had become patterned by church authority and therefore no longer emerged from that once glorious Irish civilization.

 However, memorized traditions are far more durable than parchment and vellum and some Irish bards continued to tell the ancestral legends to their children, the way they had been told before the coming of Christianity.
 A few years ago in Conamara one of these men, with a treasure of such legends in his head, was telling them to his cows as he lovingly brushed them at night in the barn.
 His cows were the only audience he had left until some knowledgeable person heard about him and captured on his tape recorder the treasures the bard had to offer.
 In this way, some original legends and songs have still survived the otherwise well-meaning but misguided censors.